dot42/dot42/Thoughs on Improvements.md

 ###### (5) All of the above, plus nested finally handlers.

 The basic idea here is, that when a finally block is entered for a return or leave statement - depending on the leave target -, we have to reroute at the end of the finally block to the next enclosing finally block.
 To accomplish this, all targets in nested blocks get unique ids identifying their final destination.
-[TODO: this section could be expanded]
+Special care is taken to correctly resolve the target of a `leave` instruction.
+Details on this can be found in the source code.

 ### Further thoughts